jshaffstall/PyPhysicsSandbox/README.md

 Caution!
 The simulation does not behave well if you start out with objects overlapping each other, especially if overlapping objects are connected with joints.
 To have overlapping objects connected by joints, set the group on each object to the same number to disable collision detection between those objects.

+Objects far enough outside the simulation window (generally, above or below by the height of the window, or to either side by the width of the window) are automatically removed from the simulation and their active property set to False.

 ## Code Example

 ```python